Now that we live in Texas, fresh okra is a lot more easy to find at the grocery store.

 - 1 1/2 pints fresh okra pods 3 cups

-- 1/2 tsp kosher salt plus more to coat and taste
+- 1/2 tsp sea salt

-- 1/4 tsp ground black pepper plus more to coat and taste
+- 1/4 tsp ground black pepper

-- 1/2 cup yellow cornmeal
+- 1/2 cup coarse cornmeal

-- 1 tbsp all-purpose flour can sub chickpea flour for GF
+- 1 tbsp chickpea flour

 Wash and drain the okra pods.
 Cut off the tips and stems of each okra pod.
 Slice each pod into 1/4-inch slices.
 Sprinkle slices with kosher salt and pepper.